 Find the right brow pencil color

 When filling in brows, don’t just grab a random brown that seems neutral enough.
-The fact is that your eyebrow color gradually fades to grey, white, or so fair that the brows are practically invisible, so it’s imperative that you choose a pencil color that matches.
+The fact is that your eyebrow color gradually fades to gray, white, or so fair that the brows are practically invisible, so it’s imperative that you choose a pencil color that matches.
 Joseph recommends going with a brow pencil or gel with brown undertones.
-We love Anastasia Beverly Hills’ Perfect Brow Pencil, which comes in eight shades.
+We love L’Oreal Brow Stylist Shape and Fill Pencil precisely outlines and evenly fills brows.